 Where to Stay

-During my visit to India I used a combination of Bus, trains and private taxis.
+When visiting India you may need to use a combination of buses, trains and private taxis.

 To learn more about India and to plan your trip you can learn more on the official tourism website www.tourism-of-india.com/.